 Baseline patient characteristics

 The demographic, biochemical and virologic data of study population are illustrated in Table 1.
 In accordance with the natural course, IT and IA patients were younger than IC and ENEG patients (P < 0.05).
-The levels of serum HBsAg and HBV-DNA decreased successively from IT, IA, ENEG to IC phase.
-HBeAg titers were significantly higher in IT phase than those in IA phase (P < 0.05).
+The levels of serum HBsAg and HBV-DNA decreased successively from the IT, IA, ENEG to IC phase.
+HBeAg titers were significantly higher in the IT phase than those in the IA phase (P < 0.05).
 Moreover, serum ALT and AST levels were markedly higher in IA and ENEG patients than those observed in IT, IC and healthy subjects.

-The frequencies and absolute number of NK cells, NK cell subsets, CD4+ and CD8+ T cells were relatively stable during the natural history
+Frequencies and absolute number of NK cells, NK cell subsets, CD4+ and CD8+ T cells were relatively stable during the natural history

-As shown in Figure 1, the proportion and absolute number of circulating CD3-CD56+ NK cells, CD56bright NK cells, CD56dim NK cells, global CD4+ and CD8+ T cells were similar in healthy donors (HD) and patients with different clinical phases, suggesting that direct measurement of NK and T cell frequencies and number did not provide distinct immune signatures for clinical phases.
+As shown in Figure 1, the proportion and absolute number of circulating CD3-CD56+ NK cells, CD56bright NK cells, CD56dim NK cells, global CD4+ and CD8+ T cells were similar in healthy donors (HD) and patients with different clinical phases, suggesting that direct measurement of NK and T cell frequencies and numbers did not provide distinct immune signatures for the clinical phases.

 Subtle differences of NK cell phenotypes in different clinical phases

 The effects of different clinical phases on NK cell phenotypes were investigated (Figure 2A-F).
-Compared with HD, NKG2A expression in CD56dim NK cells was downregulated in IC phase (P < 0.05), while NKp46 expression in CD56dim NK cells was upregulated in IA phase (P < 0.05).
-NKp30 expression in CD56dim NK cells and NKG2A expression in CD56bright NK cells were higher in IT phase than those in IC phase (P < 0.05).
-Furthermore, the frequencies of CD56bright NK cells-expressing NKp44 and CD56dim NK cells-expressing CD69 were increased in IA and ENEG phases in comparison to those in IT, IC and healthy subjects (P < 0.05).
+Compared with HD, NKG2A expression in CD56dim NK cells was downregulated in the IC phase (P < 0.05), while NKp46 expression in CD56dim NK cells was upregulated in the IA phase (P < 0.05).
+NKp30 expression in CD56dim NK cells and NKG2A expression in CD56bright NK cells were higher in the IT phase than the IC phase (P < 0.05).
+Furthermore, the frequencies of CD56bright NK cells expressing NKp44 and CD56dim NK cells expressing CD69 were increased in the IA and ENEG phases in comparison to those in the IT, IC and healthy subjects (P < 0.05).

-The ability of NK cells-producing IFN-γ was attenuated in HBV-infected subjects but less impaired in IC phase
+Ability of NK cells producing IFN-γ was attenuated in HBV-infected subjects but less impaired in the IC phase

-As shown in Figure 3A and B, compared with HD, the ability of NK cell-producing IFN-γ was markedly attenuated in chronic HBV-infected patients, irrespective of any clinical phases.
-Of note, IFN-γ production was less compromised in IC phase than that in IT and ENEG phase (P < 0.05).
-Patients with IT and IA phases also displayed significantly lower TNF-α production compared with HD (P < 0.05).
-The cytolytic activity was measured by CD107a degranulation after the stimulation with IL-12+18 and K562 target cells and the expressions of perforin and granzyme B in NK cells (Figure 3A, C and D).
-However, the cytolytic activity of NK cells was retained in chronic HBV-infected patients when compared with that in HD, and no significant difference of CD107a, perforin and granzyme B expressions was observed among four phases (P > 0.05).
+As shown in Figure 3A and B, compared with HD, the ability of IFN-γ-producing NK cells was markedly attenuated in chronic HBV-infected patients, irrespective of any clinical phases.
+Of note, IFN-γ production was less compromised in the IC phase than in the IT and ENEG phases (P < 0.05).
+Patients in the IT and IA phases also displayed significantly lower TNF-α production compared to HD (P < 0.05).
+Cytolytic activity was measured by CD107a degranulation after stimulation with IL-12+18 and K562 target cells and the expression of perforin and granzyme B in NK cells (Figure 3A, C and D).
+However, NK cell cytolytic activity was retained in chronic HBV-infected patients compared with HD, and no significant difference in CD107a, perforin or granzyme B expression was observed between the four phases (P > 0.05).

-Global-T cell Response in different clinical phases
+Global-T cell response in different clinical phases

 The frequencies of global-T cells producing IFN-γ, IL-2 and TNF-α are shown in Figure 4.
-Compared with HD, the ability of global T cells-producing IFN-γ and TNF-α was significantly decreased in IT and IA phase (Figure 4B and D).
-On the contrary, IFN-γ and TNF-α production from global-T cells was dramatically increased in ENEG phase when compared with other clinical phases, and TNF-α expression was even higher than that in HD.
-No statistic difference of IL-2 expression was observed in HD and patients with different clinical stages (Figure 4C).
+Compared with HD, the ability of global T cells to produce IFN-γ and TNF-α was significantly decreased in the IT and IA phase (Figure 4B and D).
+On the contrary, IFN-γ and TNF-α production by global-T cells was dramatically increased in the ENEG phase compared to the other clinical phases, and TNF-α expression was even higher than that in HD.
+No statistical difference was observed for IL-2 expression in HD and patients at different clinical stages (Figure 4C).

-Virus-specific T cell responses after in vitro expansion was significantly stronger in IC phase than those in other phases
+Virus-specific T cell responses after in vitro expansion was significantly stronger in the IC phase than other phases